Young person’s guide to period products

 - You use the same cup on both light and heavy days.

 - To use it, you wet it, fold it and then insert it into your vagina.
 It sits as low down as it comfortably can (much lower than a tampon) where it collects your blood.
+There must be a gap between the rim of the Mooncup and the cervix.

 - We recommend emptying the Mooncup menstrual cup at least every 4-8 hours.
 To remove it, you pinch the base of the cup to release the seal, and carefully take out the Mooncup.
 You then empty the contents into the toilet, rinse the cup, and re-insert.